EfthymisB/Shading_Kit_Maya/MANUAL.md

 >
 > `woodenTable_diffuse.1001.exr`
 >
-> Since `diffuse` is in the file name and it's an alias for **Base Color**, it will connect that file into the base color of the shader.
+> Since `diffuse` is in the file name and it is also an alias for **Base Color**, it will connect that file into the base color of the shader.